I’ve often thought that I should have been born in the early 1900s and lived through what might be called the halcyon days of the ’20s and ’30s.

 But, having not been there at the time, who knows what might have happened.

-Perhaps one day when some invents a time machine, I might be able to go back and find out
+Perhaps one day when someone invents the time machine, I might be able to go back and find out